alexkross/AIR/README.md

 Questions and suggestions are highly welcome.
 Just drop me an E-Mail.

-A contribution of any kind may support this development.
+A contribution of any kind could support this development.
 I would greatly appreciate it.